Questions and Answers

-The proposed Sunshine Hospitality Home would be able to host between 32-52 people at one time.
-The proposed facility is going to offer 14 guest rooms.
-The guest rooms will vary in size and amenities to cater to different sized families and their unique needs.
+The Sunshine Hospitality Home is able to host between 32-52 people at one time.
+The offers 14 guest rooms.
+The guest rooms vary in size and amenities to cater to different sized families and their unique needs.
 This number was determined based on current needs and anticipated growth in the health care industry in the area.

 How long will families be able to stay in the Sunshine Hospitality Home?

 Stays can be as short as an afternoon, one night or as long as several months, depending on the family’s situation.

 How much does it cost to stay at the Sunshine Hospitality Home?

 Typically families either stay at no cost or are asked to make a small donation around $40 per day.
 The donation would be waived for those who cannot afford it.
 The difference is made up through donations.
 Thanks to generous contributions, a family wouldn’t be turned away because of their inability to pay.

 Can health care patients being treated by health care providers outside Altru Health System still utilize the facility?

 Yes, the Sunshine Hospitality Home would serve any person (pending referral), traveling to Grand Forks to fulfill their health care needs, no matter their health care provider.

 Patients who are traveling to Grand Forks to be treated and receive their health care needs in Grand Forks hospitals and medical facilities, and their caregivers would be eligible.